 Query optimizers use numerous techniques to minimize the cost of I/O operations.
-Early optimizers used static cost estimators and run-time statistics [33] collected by the storage manager to estimate the number of I/O operations executed by each algorithm [16] (e.g., loading a page from a storage device into the buffer pool or writing a page back to the device).
-Due to the physical characteristics of disk drives, random I/O is significantly slower than sequential scan.
-To reflect the performance difference, today's commercial DBMS optimizers distinguish between random and sequential I/O using cost models that take into account the data access pattern dictated by each query operator.
-Despite capturing this important disk performance feature, however, each query is optimized separately.
-In addition, the optimizer has limited knowledge of the characteristics of the underlying disk subsystem.
-The calculated access pattern costs are therefore not likely to be observed during execution.
-To maintain robust performance, the execution engine must uphold the assumed performance across disk system types and concurrent query execution.
+Early optimizers used static cost estimators and run-time statistics [31] collected by the storage manager to estimate the number of I/O operations executed by each algorithm [13] (e.g., loading a page from a storage device into the buffer pool or writing a page back to the device).
+Because of the physical characteristics of disk drives, random I/O is significantly less efficient than sequential access.